 - Satisfy your sweet tooth at one of many candy stores including It’Sugar, plus several ice cream shops and other sweet treats.

-- Ride one of several rides available at Barefoot Landing, including a carousel, bumper cars, a train ride and more.
+- Ride one of several rides at Barefoot Landing, including a carousel, bumper cars, a train ride and more.

 - Walk on the boardwalk area and search for wildlife including turtles, fish and alligators.